vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 In the end, this message is a **protection mechanism against damaging your SR**.
 The backup job will fail, but XenServer itself should eventually automatically coalesce the snapshot chain, and the the next time the backup job should complete.

-Just remember this: **coalesce will happen every time a snapshot is removed**.
+Just remember this: **a coalesce should happen every time a snapshot is removed**.

 > You can read more on this on our dedicated blog post regarding [XenServer coalesce detection](https://xen-orchestra.com/blog/xenserver-coalesce-detection-in-xen-orchestra/).